-My first manuscript is represented by the Jacinta di Mase Agency.
+My fiction is represented by the Jacinta di Mase Agency.

-I’m currently working on a third manuscript, Breaking Glass, that explores the modern-day lives of the descendants of Unity‘s missing boy.
+My third manuscript, Breaking Glass, explores the modern-day lives of the descendants of Half Moon Lake‘s missing boy.

 In order to become a better writer, I read about writing a lot.
 Here are some of the books I’ve read about writing that I recommend.
 Each one offer advice that is inspiring, smart and sensible.

 Bird by Bird, Anne Lamott